Nedo Nadi

-Nedo Nadi (9 June 1894 – 29 January 1940) was one of the best Italian fencers of all time.
+Nedo Nadi (9 June 1894 – 29 January 1940) was an Italian fencer.
 He is the only fencer to win a gold medal in each of the three weapons at a single Olympic Games and won the most fencing gold medals ever at a single Games—five.
 Nadi won six Olympic gold medals in total.

 Biography

 Early life

 Nedo Nadi was born in Livorno, Italy, the elder son of famous Italian fencing master, Giuseppe (Beppe) Nadi.
 He had a younger brother, Aldo who was an Olympic gold medallist in his own right.
-Nedo had his first fencing lesson with a foil at the age of seven in his father’s gymnasium at Livorno.
+Nedo had his first fencing lesson with a foil at the age of seven in his father's gymnasium at Livorno.
 His father taught him foil and sabre but believed the épée to be an "undisciplined" weapon and refused to teach it.
 The brothers therefore used to go and practice by themselves and were essentially self-taught on épée.
 At the age of fourteen Nedo won a solid silver trophy for his three weapon work during the Jubilee celebration of Emperor Franz Joseph at Vienna.